PinoyProgrammer/MISOCapitolLingayen/README.md

 # MISOCapitolLingayen
-This is a simple website I made for Management Information Services office of capitol lingayen pangasinan.
-It still needs improvement!
+This is a simple website I made.